 Chapter 13 bankruptcy is usually more expensive than Chapter 7 because it is more complicated and involves a longer period of representation.
 First, a Chapter 13 plan must be created by a Sacramento bankruptcy attorney.
 Second, the representation continues over the life of the Chapter 13 plan (3-5 years).
 Consequently, Chapter 13 cases may cost $4,000 or more for a nonbusiness case and $6,000 or more for a business case.
 However, Sacramento Law Group typically only charges $2,000 before filing with the remainder of the fee paid through the chapter 13 plan over 3-5 years.
 Again, these are only sample fees.
 To receive an accurate price-quote our bankruptcy attorney must evaluate the specific facts of your case, just as any responsible lawyer would.
 To receive an accurate quote call our Sacramento bankruptcy lawyer at (916) 596-1018 and schedule a free consultation.

 Why Transparent Billing?

 Because we think it’s fair.
 Sacramento Law Group wants you to understand the total cost of achieving debt relief; that’s why our bankruptcy attorney quotes a flat fee that includes the cost of obtaining a credit report and taking the required education courses.

 Chapter 7 Bankruptcy

 Many people qualify for Chapter 7 bankruptcy.
 To qualify for Chapter 7 bankruptcy you will have to pass what’s called the “means test.”
 To pass the means test you must have income for a certain period of time below the California state median income for a household of your size.
-This requirement is intended to prevent people who can afford to repay creditors from filing for Chapter 7.
+This requirement is intended to prevent people who can afford to repay creditors from filing for Chapter 7 bankruptcy.